 Frankly, you could have predicted that these two teams would make the final in your sleep—perhaps literally if Barcelona’s been particularly boring!
 Barcelona always find a way to win, while Real Madrid’s opposition on their way to the final was, in order, a shitty Russian team, a shitty team from Cyprus that no one’s ever heard of, and a German team with a shitty defense.

 This is supposedly “the Clasico to end all Clasicos”, what with the stakes being higher than ever, but like I said before it’s just going to come down to Barcelona passing the ball between the defenders for the entire game, while Real Madrid grow increasingly frustrated and eventually try to decapitate Messi after he’s waltzed through their incompetent defensive line and scored for the third time.
 Barcelona 3-1 Real Madrid.
 They’ll let Real have one just to keep things mildly interesting for the neutrals.

 Wait, what did you say?
 Hold on—really?
 Here, let me check…Wikipedia…2012 UEFA Champions League Final… “will be contested by English club Chelsea and Bayern Munich of Germany” ?
 Oh, shit.
 I knew I shouldn’t have prepared this three months in advance.
 FUCK

-Tiger Magazine regrets to inform that Alexandro Strauss has been fired from the organization because of his lapse of journalistic integrity.
+Tiger Magazine regrets to inform that the author has been fired from the organization because of his lapse of journalistic integrity.
 He now writes for ESPN.